ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Venice B&Bs

-Bed and breakfast accommodation in Venice: information, advice and some recommended B&Bs
+Bed and breakfast accommodation in Venice – for a cheaper or more informal stay.
+Information, advice and some recommended B&Bs

 'Bed & breakfast' in Venice

-'Bed & breakfast' (the English phrase; just pronounce with an Italian accent) is an increasingly popular accommodation option in Italy.
+‘Bed & breakfast’ (the English phrase; just pronounce with an Italian accent) is now a popular accommodation option in Italy.
 Often B&Bs offer as much comfort as a 2 or 3-star hotel at half the price, but without the additional services.
-You're unlikely to find a reception desk, on-site staff, bars, public spaces or a hotel-style sense of occasion.
-There's no long-standing B&B tradition, and what you'll find can vary considerably.
-There's unlikely to be a rosy-cheeked farmer's wife frying up a full English breakfast, but you may find elegant proprietors letting out a couple of rooms in their stately flat, a young go-ahead couple organising rooms to let in their second apartment or even a budget-hotel type set-up without the space or facilities to qualify as a star-rated hotel.
+You’re unlikely to find a reception desk, on-site staff, bars, public spaces or a hotel-style sense of occasion.
+There’s no long-standing B&B tradition here as there is in the UK, and what you’ll find can vary considerably.
+While you’re unlikely to a full English breakfast served by chatty hosts in their home, you may encounter elegant proprietors letting out a couple of rooms in their stately flat, a young go-ahead couple organising rooms to let in their second apartment or a budget-hotel type set-up without the space or facilities to qualify as a star-rated hotel.

 Advantages and disadvantages